danielhmeir/oneness/paths.md

 This should be performed in nature in a mild weather where no one sees or hears you because from the side this looks epileptic.
 Sit cross legged, straight back, open shoulders, fingers crossed, thumbs touching each other and pointing up, tip of the tongue above the upper teeth, eyes looking beyond the sky.
 Tip of the head, thumbs, tongue and eyes all pointing up.
 When you breathe in, breathe in from above, as if you are crawling out of a tunnel, when you breathe out, breathe out as if you are breathing out upward and with a sound.
 Intense breathing may cause both sensation and vision of white light going through your spine between the bottom of the spine and tip of the head.
 Now when you breathe in, breathe in the fragrance of air and fill your heart with enjoyment and light.
 When you breathe out, breathe out love.
 The white column of light along your spine will open like a flower upwards above the solar plexus and below the heart.
 If you saw your heart shining with green light before, now it will shine sky blue.
 It is an experience that is hard to describe logically because perceptually your body is sitting on the ground but your mind is in the sky.
 At this point you start to perceive the energy structure of your body and its layers, and you discover a new layer of reality, and you rise to a qualitatively higher level of consciousness.
 It is impossible to explain what it means to be on a higher level of consciousness.
 I wrote about this briefly above.

 To continue, keep looking up beyond the sky and follow the sounds of nature, especially birds.
 Beyond this point it is impossible to describe the trip reasonably.
 You will pass through the light into Union.
-I am using the word Union instead of Unity because in this technique your spine serves as a conduit for a cosmic comunion and you are riding waves of ecstasy.
+I am using the word Union instead of Unity because in this technique your spine serves as a conduit for a cosmic comunion and you are riding up the waves of ecstasy.

 At some point the Union will start to weaken.
 Tilt the head a bit up, open the palms up, relax and enjoy the bliss.

 Although the intensity will calm down, the new perception of yourself and the reality will persist.

 I have omitted some details that will become evident by themselves if you are ready for this technique.

+Why am I sharing this?

+The ultimate state of Unity is like awakening from a dream back to our real self.
+Giving you clues to wake up is a natural act of caring.

+Names

+In this text I have used multiple words to describe the ultimate state of Unity.
+In the context of meditation I used Self, Non-Self, Infinite One.
+In the context of the External Path I used Beyond, Divine, One, Beloved Above.
+All these terms mean the same in reality.

+Summary

+For clarity I will list the steps of each path.
+Efficient income.
+Minimal spending.
+Caring for colleagues, neighbors, family.
+Healthy body.
+Naturally happy mood.
+Simple and calm life.
+Expressing gratitude.
+Non-attachment, selflessness, non-egoism.
+Meditation.
+Being with the Divine.
+Caring for others, including helping them return to Unity.

+Enjoy the trip